Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Background and Related Work

-Cooperative AI studies the design of multi-agent systems that achieve outcomes benefiting the group as a whole \cite{dafoe2020open, hammond2025multi}.
-In mixed-motive environments, where agents must balance individual objectives with collective welfare, designing mechanisms that foster cooperation is particularly challenging \cite{hammond2025multi}.
-Standard reinforcement learning approaches often emphasize individual performance, which can lead to selfish behavior and the degradation of shared resources, especially in the presence of social dilemmas \cite{rios2023understanding, strumke2022social, du2022reimagining, leibo2017multi}.
+Multi-agent social dilemmas, such as the tragedy of the commons and public goods dilemmas, describe situations where individual incentives are misaligned with collective welfare, often leading to inefficient or even catastrophic outcomes.
+In these settings, agents are driven to maximize their own payoff, while the collective optimum requires cooperative behavior, creating a fundamental tension between self-interest and the common good \cite{strumke2022social, mu2024multi}.
+This conflict has been extensively studied across disciplines, where it is shown that individually rational decisions can result in collectively suboptimal outcomes, including resource depletion, free-riding, and system collapse \cite{fatima2024learning}.
+As a result, understanding how cooperative behavior emerges, evolves, and can be sustained in such environments has become a central problem in the study of collective behavior in multi-agent systems \cite{mu2024multi, fan2024integral}.

-The introduction of disruptions, such as resource scarcity, unsustainable behaviors, or abrupt environmental changes, further complicates cooperation \cite{jasper2004strategic, orner2025explaining}.
-In these contexts, resilience becomes essential to sustain joint welfare.
-We focus on \textbf{cooperative resilience} \cite{chacon2024cooperative, chacon2025evaluating}, similar to the concept of group resilience \cite{shraga2025collaboration}, a system-level property that quantifies how well a group of agents can maintain collective well-being under stress.
-Building on approaches from ecology, infrastructure, and economic networks \cite{ayyub2014metrics, cimellaro2016peoples, gerges2022metricsIndex}, the methodology in \cite{chacon2024cooperative} evaluates resilience by comparing disrupted vs. baseline performance across indicators of collective well-being, producing a score of this property.
-This score provides a quantitative basis for comparing systems and analyzing the behaviors and incentives that lead to resilient outcomes.
-It can also inform the design of new agents and reward structures that promote both cooperation and robustness.
+Cooperative AI studies the design of multi-agent systems that achieve results that benefit the group as a whole \cite{dafoe2020open, hammond2025multi}.
+In mixed-motive environments, such as social dilemmas, the design of mechanisms that foster cooperation remains particularly challenging \cite{hammond2025multi}.
+Standard reinforcement learning approaches typically optimize individual rewards, which can encourage self-interested behavior and lead to the degradation of shared resources in social dilemmas \cite{rios2023understanding, strumke2022social, du2022reimagining, leibo2017multi}.
+As a result, agents may fail to coordinate effectively or overexploit common resources, giving rise to inefficient and unstable collective outcomes.
+These challenges are further exacerbated in the presence of disruptions, such as resource scarcity, unsustainable behaviors, or abrupt environmental changes \cite{jasper2004strategic, orner2025explaining}, increasing the difficulty of maintaining cooperation over time.